-

 Picnics are becoming more and more luxurious and to us it is the perfect way to incorporate fine china and tea with the relaxed picnic atmosphere.

-Teaware at Its Best - Great China Is Everything
+Teaware at its Best - Great China is Everything

 In a world where fashion chic does not need to match or coordinate, the need to have matching china is a thing of the past.
 Actually, having a mix of crockery is a cute and colourful way to spice up your party… It could even be a fantastic icebreaker to ask each guest to bring their own favourite cup and saucer to the party.
 This way you can see who your guests really are!